 At the end of the training, attendees will be able to:

-- Demonstrate different leader interventions.
+- Evaluate the effectiveness of different leader interventions.

 A specific schedule will be worked out as part of the contract you sign with the ABS.
 As an example, we might start at 8 AM on a Thursday, finishing by midday on Saturday.
 Generally speaking participants will not have evening sessions.
 Note that participants must be free from clinical or other demands during the time of the training; one of the benefits of the format is that the organization can tailor that availability to best suit its purposes.